Wilann/TV-Script-Generation/README.md

 ### Overview

-Generating fake TV scripts using RNNs based on patterns it recognizes in the training data.
+Generating fake TV scripts using Recurrent Neural Networks (RNN) based on patterns it recognizes in the training data.